 Alternatively named the Italian Pointer, the breed is distinctive in appearance, boasting a square, athletic frame, long ears and tail, a solemn expression not dissimilar from the Bloodhound and a short, tidy coat in colours of white-orange, amber or chestnut.
-Primarily bred for the purpose of hunting, the Bracco Italiano is agile, owns a strong sense of smell, is alert and instinctual.
-It is common to find a Bracco Italiano with its tail 'docked,' a practice of reducing tail length, carried out in some European countries where the practice is legalised.
+Primarily bred for the purpose of hunting, the Bracco Italiano is agile, owns a strong sense of smell, is alert and instinctive.
+It is common to find a Bracco Italiano with its tail 'docked' - the practice of reducing tail length, which is carried out in some European countries where the practice is legalised.

 Obedience training is essential when it comes to the Bracco Italiano.
 Due to the breed's strong hunting instinct, it is not uncommon to find it chasing small animals, however this can be curbed if trained early on.
 Contrary to popular belief, hunting and gun dogs make very gentle and affectionate companions, loyal to their owner and vigilant to threat and change.
-The average Bracco Italiano weighs anything between 25-40 kg and has a life expectancy of 12 years when appropriate care is shown.
-Its easy temperament and active engagement in exercise and play makes this a great breed choice for families.
+The average Bracco Italiano weighs anything between 25-40 kg and has a life expectancy of 12 years.
+Its easy temperament, energy and trainability makes this a great breed choice for families.